dmorse/pscfpp/README.md

 including the required git submodules.

-We do *not* recommend that users obtain the source code by simply downloading an unpackng a zip or tar file of a tagged release from the PSCF github repository.
+We do *not* recommend that users obtain the source code by simply downloading and unpackng a zip or tar file of a tagged release from the PSCF github repository.
 Doing so would create a directory that does not contain source code for two git repositories that are automatically downloaded and installed as submodules by the above git command.
 It is